rkolbi/Simple_Sender/README.md

 - Only run trusted macro files.

 ## Operation / Use Walkthrough
-This is a practical, end-to-end flow with rationale for key options.
+This is a practical end-to-end flow, with rationale for the key options.

 1) **Connect and handshake**
    - Pick your COM port (auto-selects last if "Reconnect to last port on open" is enabled in App Settings).